gshruti95/696DS_VQA/README.md

 # VQA
 Deep learning models for visual reasoning on CLEVR, FigureQA and SHAPES datatset

+To train a model, first set the parameters in config file correctly and then execute the train.py using the command: python train.py

 clevr -> images -> train, test, val
                    (CLEVR_train_#ID#.png), (CLEVR_test_#ID#.png),